apache/nuttx/configs/sama5d4-ek/README.txt

               nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard

-            NOTE:  The automatically is enabled by default in this configuration.
+            NOTE:  The auto-mounter is enabled by default in this configuration.

          c.
 Then you can run the media player like: